 Establishing a Mindfulness Practice can also teach kids healthy habits of mind and body:

 .
-Taking care of themselves (physically, mentally)
+Taking care of ourselves (physically, mentally)

 .
 Eating healthy (slowing down, experience eating, awareness of food choices, hydration)

 .
-Sleeping (recharging their bodies and minds)
+Sleeping (recharging our bodies and minds)

 Kids can learn and develop a mindfulness practice: